 Communities and Justice

-Alan Cameron AO has been commissioned by the Minister for Disability Services, the Hon.
-Natasha Maclaren-Jones MLC, and the Minister for Seniors, the Hon.
+Alan Cameron AO was commissioned by then Minister for Disability Services, the Hon.
+Natasha Maclaren-Jones MLC, and then Minister for Seniors, the Hon.
 Mark Coure, MP to conduct the independent review of the Act.

-The independent review is being conducted to determine whether:
+The independent review was conducted to determine whether:

-• the policy objectives of the Act remain valid; and
+• the policy objectives of the Act remained valid; and

-• the terms of the Act are still appropriate to help meet those objectives.
+• the terms of the Act were still appropriate to help meet those objectives.

 Supporting documents: